Simitis, Karamanlis or Papadimos?

 Over the next years Greece will need a political President, with a deep understanding of the country’s problems, who will have managed state affairs at the highest level and will be in the position to converse abroad and to demand the respect of political leaders.

 Based on all of the above, three candidates for the position of President could be Kostas Simitis, Kostas Karamanlis and Lucas Papadimos.

-In the present circumstances in Greece, there is no room for mediocrities and indifferent non-political figures.
+In the present circumstances in Greece, there is no room for mediocrities and indifferent non-political divs.

 Originally published in the Sunday print edition